SalomePlatform/adao/doc/en/examples.rst

 available in the "*YACS Container Log*" window, obtained through the right click menu of the "*proc*" window in the YACS executed scheme.

-.. [#] For more information on YACS, see the *YACS module User's Guide* available in the main "*Help*" menu of SALOME platform.
+.. [#] For more information on YACS, see the *YACS module* and its integrated help available from the main menu *Help* of the SALOME platform.